ibm-cloud-docs/monitoring/kubernetes_cluster.md

 To launch the Sysdig web UI through the {{site.data.keyword.cloud_notm}} console, complete the following steps.

-You can only have one Web UI session open per browser.
-{: imp}

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.

 	After you log in with your user ID and password, the {{site.data.keyword.cloud_notm}} Dashboard opens.